-All legal matters incident to the authorization, the issuance, sale and delivery of the Refunding Bonds are subject to the approval of McCarter & English, LLP, Newark, New Jersey, Bond Counsel to the Township, whose approving legal opinion will be delivered with the Refunding Bonds substantially in the form set forth as Appendix "C" hereto.
-Certain legal matters will be passed on for the Township by its counsel, DeCotiis, FitzPatrick & Cole, L.L.P., Teaneck, New Jersey and for the Underwriter by its counsel, Parker McCay P.A, Mount Laurel, New Jersey.
+All legal matters incident to the authorization, the issuance, the sale and the delivery of the Bonds and Notes are subject to the approval of McCarter & English, LLP, Newark, New Jersey, Bond Counsel to the Township, whose approving legal opinions will be delivered with the Bonds and Notes substantially in the forms set forth in Appendix C to this Official Statement.
+Certain legal matters will be passed on for the Township by its attorney, DeCotiis, FitzPatrick & Cole, L.L.P., Teaneck, New Jersey.

-The various legal opinions to be delivered concurrently with the delivery of the Refunding Bonds express the professional judgment of the attorneys rendering the opinions as to the legal issues explicitly addressed therein.
-In rendering a legal opinion, the attorney does not become an insurer or guarantor of that expression of professional judgment, of the transaction opined upon, or the future performance of parties to the transaction.
-Nor does the rendering of an opinion guarantee the outcome of any legal dispute that may arise out of the transaction.
+The various legal opinions and/or certifications to be delivered concurrently with the delivery of the Bonds and the Notes express the professional judgment of the attorneys rendering the opinions as to the legal issues explicitly addressed therein.
+In rendering a legal opinion and/or certification, the attorney does not become an insurer or guarantor of that expression of professional judgment, of the transaction opined upon, or the future performance of parties to the transaction.
+Nor does the rendering of an opinion and/or certification guarantee the outcome of any legal dispute that may arise out of the transaction.